AnaAquiles/GeoSync-Pituitary/README.md

 2. Perform signal decomposition
 3. Extract features (entropy, correlations, coupling)
 4. Analyze synchrony and geometry
-5. Explore dynamical regimes and validate with null models
+5. Explore dynamical regimes and validate with the null model

 ---

 ## 🌱 Final Thoughts
-This repository is intended as both a **research companion** and a **starting point** for exploring how spontaneous activity encodes meaningful biological dynamics.
+This repository is intended as both a **research companion** and a **starting point** for exploring how calcium spontaneous activity encodes meaningful biological dynamics.

 Feel free to adapt, extend, and apply these tools to your own questions!